animator/learn-python/README.md

 Once a function is defined in the Python interpreter, it can be called any number of times.
 But, these function definitions are lost upon exiting the interpreter.

-To solve this problem we can create a python script with the function definitions at the beginning of teh file, followed by the rest of the code which includes statements invoking the defined functions.
+To solve this problem we can create a python script with the function definitions at the beginning of the file, followed by the rest of the code which includes statements invoking the defined functions.

-But, this process is tedious and not managable as what makes user-defined functions powerful is that the programmer can - **Write once, and use many times**.
+But, this process is tedious and not manageable as what makes user-defined functions powerful is that the programmer can - **Write once, and use many times**.

 Instead of repeating the function definition again and again for each new program, one can put all the function definitions in a file from which the required function can be imported and invoked either in script mode or interactive mode.